Oleksandr Zinchenko (footballer): 2019–2022

 Zinchenko scored his first goal for Manchester City in the EFL Cup semi-final against Burton Albion on 9 January 2019, a 9–0 home win.

 In June 2019, he signed a new contract with the club, to keep him with them until 2024.

 On 25 October 2019, Zinchenko had a knee surgery in Barcelona.
 Manchester City coach Pep Guardiola told that the recovery from the injury would take from 5 to 6 weeks: "He had a contact with a knee.
 He felt something in the bone and had to stop.
 He had something to clean up the knee.
 It was not a big issue.
 Five or six weeks."
 At the beginning of December 2019, Zinchenko returned to full training.
 On 11 December 2019, he played his first game after the injury against Dinamo Zagreb.
 On 4 January 2020, he scored his second goal for Manchester City in a 4–1 win over Port Vale in the FA Cup.

-On 4 May 2021, Zinchenko was a part of the starting XI that saw Manchester City qualify for their first UEFA Champions League Final, after beating Paris Saint-Germain 2–0 on the night and 4–1 on aggregate.
+On 4 May 2021, Zinchenko was a part of the starting XI that saw Manchester City qualify for their first UEFA Champions League final, after beating Paris Saint-Germain 2–0 on the night and 4–1 on aggregate.
 On 29 May, he later started that Champions League Final, which his team lost 1–0 against Chelsea.
+On the final matchday of the 2021–22 season, he came on as a substitute and earned an assist against Aston Villa, overturning a two-goal deficit to eventually win the game 3–2 to hand him his fourth Premier League medal.

 Arsenal

 On 22 July 2022, Zinchenko signed for Premier League club Arsenal on a long-term contract for a reported fee of £30 million, potentially rising to £32 million in add-ons.
 On 5 August, he made his club debut and registered his first assist with the club, in a 2–0 away win against Crystal Palace in the Premier League.

-On 18 February 2023, Zinchenko scored his first Arsenal and Premier League goal, which was Arsenal's second in an eventual 4–2 win away at Aston Villa.
+On 18 February 2023, Zinchenko scored his first Arsenal and Premier League goal, which was Arsenal's second in an eventual 4–2 win away over Aston Villa.
 This result helped Zinchenko's Gunners build their lead at the top of the Premier League.
+However, Arsenal finished second behind his former club Manchester City, despite being on top for the majority of the 2022–23 season.
+On 20 September 2023, he played his first Champions League match for Arsenal in a 4–0 win against his former club PSV.
+On 12 March 2025, Zinchenko scored his first goal of the 2024–25 season and his first UEFA Champions League goal in the second leg of the round of 16 tie against his former club PSV Eindhoven, which Arsenal won 9–3 on aggregate to advance to the quarter-finals.

+Nottingham Forest

+On 1 September 2025, Zinchenko signed for fellow Premier League club Nottingham Forest on a season-long loan deal.